-- Turn "ON" the TV and Sound Bar. - Select the TV channel you wish to watch.
+- Turn "ON" the TV and Sound Bar. - Select the TV channel you wish to watch. - Press the "Source" button on the Sound Bar remote until the display reads "D.IN". - Turn TV and/or Sound Bar volume up or down.

-- Set Sound Bar Source to "Optical 1" (optical audio in) by using the panel of the Sound Bar or the Sound Bar remote until audio is heard. - On the Sound Bar, press the "F" button.

-Turn TV and/or Sound Bar volume up or down.